incbee/ESScrollView/README.md

 This solution differs from many others by not requiring images -- all drawing is in code.

+## OS X 10.7 Compatibility

+With Mac OS X 10.7 (Lion), Apple introduced iOS-like scrolling without scrollbars by default.

+This obsoletes ESScrollView, and so on 10.7 and later ESScrollView will revert to the default scrolling behavior.
+If you don't want this please checkout the `pre-lion-compatibility` tag.

 ## License

 Copyright 2008 Jonathan Dann.
 All rights reserved.